-The continued operation of the Authority vessels RIB Robert Arckless MBE and St. Aidan, will give the Authority and its stakeholders the assurance of continued capability at sea well beyond 2022-23 both within the Authority's current district out to six miles and beyond six miles to 12 miles if and when that is required in the future.
+At the time of writing the lease of the NIFCA office in Ennerdale Road is approaching its 10-year renewal/negotiation and decisions to upgrade the building, investing in the building to ensure its fit for purpose for the next 10 year will be made having been agreed by the Authority.
+The continued operation and upkeep of the Authority vessels will give the Authority and its stakeholders the assurance of continued capability at sea well beyond 2023-24, both within the Authority's current district out to six miles and beyond six miles to 12 miles if and when that is required in the future.
 The Authority will also prioritise planning for patrol vessel and RIB replacement when that is required in the future, although that is unlikely in the next 10 years.
+Recent changes in the UK shipbuilding Strategy now enables Local Authority vessels to be within scope when funding is available, and Defra have confirmed £2million will become available over the coming years as part of CDEL (capital delivery) program which will be hugely beneficial for those IFCAs looking to replace offshore vessel assets.
 In the event of the Authority being given additional duties and burdens within and/or beyond its present geographic limit then additional resources would be sought to ensure its existing as well as any new remit is fulfilled.

-All of the NIFCA planning for the future is based on the fact that since inception we have proved adaptable and agile when dealing with additional or different requirements from those previously undertaken, strong examples of which can be seen in the area of Marine Protected Areas; also a good example is the introduction in 2017 by Defra of the national Prohibition on Berried Lobsters, following the announcement of which NIFCA was able to introduce with all due expedition the additional management required in the particular circumstances of our district; and also the Minimum Sizes Byelaw made in collaboration with the other East Coast IFCAs and made permanent in February 2021 and we will continue to be alert in the future to all necessary change.
+All of the NIFCA planning for the future is based on the fact that since inception we have proved adaptable and agile when dealing with additional or different requirements from those previously undertaken, strong examples of which can be seen in the area of Marine Protected Areas.

-NIFCA also sees the increase in collaborative working with partner agencies including the MMO, Environment Agency, Natural England, Newcastle University and the Tweed Commission, as being an ongoing trend into the future.
+NIFCA also sees the increase in collaborative working with partner agencies including the MMO, Environment Agency, Natural England, Newcastle University, Tweed Commission and Marine Scotland, as being an ongoing trend into the future.
 This is something, particularly with our strong local relations with these organisations, that we will be able to continue to embrace.
 NIFCA brings to collaborative working the unique and distinctive features of our organisation including our strong local knowledge and relationships to ensure effective partnership working with strong and sustainable outputs.

-Looking through 2022-23 and beyond into the following IFCA year, we will continue to follow clear principles as outlined in the IFCA Vision and Success Criteria, with a particular emphasis on our local targets and priorities as outlined in this Annual Plan, whilst being always ready to adapt and take on fresh challenges which may arise.
-We will also develop our planning and reporting in respect of Defra's new requirements regarding key performance indicators and metrics for the work of the Authority and upon which further details are expected from Defra in Spring 2022.
-In addition, we will continue to have the Authority policies set by our committed and knowledgeable membership working in conjunction with our officers and with delivery of policy by the said officers, reporting to Quarterly meetings of the Authority.
+Looking through 2023-24 and beyond into the following IFCA year, we will continue to follow clear principles as outlined in the IFCA Vision and Success Criteria, with a particular emphasis on our local targets and priorities as outlined in this Annual Plan, whilst being always ready to adapt and take on fresh challenges which may arise.
+We will also develop our planning and reporting in respect of Defra's new requirements regarding key performance indicators and metrics for the work of the Authority.
+In addition, we will continue to have the Authority policies set by our committed and knowledgeable membership working in conjunction with our officers and with delivery of policy by the said officers, reporting to quarterly meetings of the Authority.
 Risk will continue to be assessed and managed and intelligence will be appropriately gathered and utilised by the Authority, to ensure fulfilment of our remit by our well-trained workforce to protect the stocks and environment with which we have been blessed in our district.